AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/manually-generate-timesheets.md

 * They are generated according to the timesheet profiles that are associated with your users.
 Users who do not have timesheet profiles associated with them do not receive timesheets.&nbsp;
 * Only the current timesheet and the one to follow are generated.
 Workfront does not generate two timesheets for the same period.
 If you already have a timesheet for a specific time frame, another one will not generate when you are using the manual process to generate timesheets.

-## Manually generate timesheets from the Timesheets area
+## Manually generate timesheets from the Timesheets &&nbsp;Hours area

-You can manually generate system-level or group-level timesheets from the Timesheets area in Setup.
+You can manually generate system-level or group-level timesheets from the Timesheets &&nbsp;Hours area in Setup.

 1. As a Workfront administrator or group administrator, click **Setup** in the Global Navigation Bar.
 1. If you are generating timesheets in use throughout the system, click **Timesheets & Hours.**